Tareekkhan/browserBlog/pages/contact.md

 # Contact Us

-We would love to hear from you.
+I would love to hear from you.